adametches/adametches.github.io/index.md

 ---
 [Data Cube Visualisation](/pages/datacube.md)

-Experiment with 3 dimensions, the following Jupyter example takes the gps output from my [Garmin Vivosport](https://support.garmin.com/en-US/?identifier=563441244&tab=topics) and an Ordnance Survey basemap plotting latitude and longitude on the (x,y) and time on the z axis.
-I compare this to the standard Garmin Connect output which using 2 dimensions highlights pace a a colour map [green to red]
+Experiment with 3 dimensions, the following Jupyter example takes the gps output from my [Garmin Vivosport](https://support.garmin.com/en-US/?identifier=563441244&tab=topics) and an Ordnance Survey basemap plotting latitude and longitude on the x & y axes and time on the z axis.
+I compare this to the standard Garmin Connect output which, using 2 dimensions, highlights pace a a colour map [green to red]

 | 3D Visualisation            | 2D Visualisation        |
 | :-----------:               | :-----------: |